Rok Tičar

-Rok Tičar (born 3 May 1989) is a Slovenian ice hockey player who is currently playing for Klagenfurt Athletic Sports Club in the ICE Hockey League.
-He has participated in several IIHF World Championships as a member of the Slovenia men's national ice hockey team, and is a member as of 2021.
-Tičar has previously played with IK Oskarshamn in the Swedish Hockey League (SHL), and with German club Krefeld Pinguine.
+Rok Tičar (born 3 May 1989) is a Slovenian professional ice hockey player who is a centre for HC Pustertal Wölfe of the ICE Hockey League (ICEHL).
+He has participated in several IIHF World Championships as a member of the Slovenia national team.
+Tičar has previously played with HC Slovan Bratislava and with the Russian club Avtomobilist Yekaterinburg in the Kontinental Hockey League (KHL).